wjase/mwweb/README.md

 # scaling images

-Use following script in the terminal to scale images replacing lamella with new title
+Use following script in the terminal to scale images replacing folder name (eg pixels) with new title, eg exhibitions

     python script\updateImages.py docs\pages\<name of folder>\img